apache/mynewt-core/docs/os/modules/devmgmt/oicmgr.rst

    </table>

-| The newtmgr application tool uses CoAP (Constrained Application
-  Protocol) requests to send commands to oicmgr.
+The newtmgr application tool uses CoAP (Constrained ApplicationProtocol) requests to send commands to oicmgr.
-| It sends a CoAP request for **/omgr** as follows:
+It sends a CoAP request for **/omgr** as follows:

 -  Specifies the newtmgr command to execute in the URI query string.
--  Uses a GET method for newtmgr commands that retreive information from your application, for example, the ``taskstat`` and ``mpstat`` commands.
+-  Initially the GET method was used for newtmgr commands that retreive information from your application, for example, the ``taskstat`` and ``mpstat`` commands.
+Now it uses the PUT operation as described below..
 -  Uses a PUT method for newtmgr commands that send data to or modify the state of your application, for example, the ``echo`` or ``datetime`` commands.